-I realised that one, the teachers didn’t know enough to help my son and two, that the powers to be in the education system in Ireland wouldn’t be helping much anytime soon.
-Three, I also realised that there weren’t many psychologist in Ireland at the time.
+I realized that one, the teachers didn’t know enough to help my son and two, that the powers to be in the education system in Ireland wouldn’t be helping much anytime soon.
+Three, I also realized that there weren’t many psychologists in Ireland at the time.

 I felt, as any mother would, I needed to do something about this.
 So I found the Dyslexia Association of Ireland (DAI) and contacted them.
 They told me how I could not only help my son but also others in the county I then lived in as well.

-I advertised an open meeting through and with the locally support of the principal in my son’s school.
+I advertised an open meeting through and with the local support of the principal in my son’s school.
 Many people turned up that night.
-The DAI came to speak and it was well received.
+The DAI came to speak and it was well-received.
 I asked people at that meeting to help open a branch of DAI locally and a workshop where kids could come after school to have extra tuition to help them.
-So began a year’s long road of fundraising, offering teacher training and parent training through the DAI, but finally we open our doors for children in the locality.
+So began a year’s long road of fundraising, offering teacher training and parent training through the DAI, but finally, we open our doors for children in the locality.